The History of Geothermal Heating & Cooling

 From Oil Crisis to Decarbonization

 America’s post-war boom was powered by cheap fossil fuel.
 In 1964, you could fill up your family’s Ford Galaxie with gas that cost just $0.30 a gallon.
-The same principle applied to home heating: coal and sawdust had given way to fuel oil, which was cheaper than ever, while more and more homes were outfitted with even cleaner and more efficient, natural gas hook-ups.
-All that changed in the 1970s, when the oil-producing Arab countries constricted global fuel supplies in response to the Yom Kippur War prompting the 1973 and 1979 “oil shocks.”
+The same principle applied to home heating: coal and sawdust had given way to fuel oil.
+This process was cheaper than ever, while more and more homes were outfitted with cleaner, more efficient, natural gas hook-ups.
+That changed in the 1970s, when oil-producing countries cut global fuel supplies after the Yom Kippur War, triggering the 1973 and 1979 “oil shocks.”
 Overnight, the price of fossil fuels skyrocketed, sending the American and European economies into a deep recession.
 One of the consequences of the oil crises of the 1970s was a reexamining of technologies that could free homeowners from the wild ups and downs of the fossil fuel market.

 At Oklahoma State University, researchers developed the first truly successful “closed-loop” geothermal systems.
 Closed-loop systems install piping underground that circulates a water-based solution that absorbs the ground’s thermal energy.
-Unlike the “open-loop” systems of the 1940s, closed-loop systems don’t rely on groundwater and are built to last; a closed-loop system can operate for up to 50 years without any maintenance!
-That said, the first successful ground loops were installed as “horizontal” loops and required lots of land to work properly.
-Today, most geothermal systems utilize “closed” loop systems to provide heating and cooling, but further innovation would make the technology even more accessible.
+Unlike the “open-loop” systems of the 1940s, closed-loop systems don’t rely on groundwater and can last up to 50 years without maintenance.
+Early versions used horizontal loops that required lots of land, but most systems today use closed loops, with ongoing innovations making them even more accessible.

-Meanwhile in Europe, Austria, France, Germany, Sweden, and Switzerland invested heavily in home geothermal systems to reduce their dependence on fossil fuels.
-In 1980 alone, Germany installed neatly 25,000 residential geothermal systems and in 1982, over 50,000 French homes upgraded their homes with heat pump technology.
-In 1980, a Swiss firm used plastic pipes to install the first “vertical” ground loop, a closed loop system installed straight up and down that required only a fraction of the space needed for a horizontal loop system.
+Meanwhile in Europe, countries like Austria, France, Germany, Sweden, and Switzerland invested heavily in home geothermal to cut fossil fuel use.
+In 1980, Germany added 25,000 systems, and by 1982 more than 50,000 French homes upgraded with heat pumps.
+That same year, a Swiss firm introduced the first vertical ground loop, which needed far less space than horizontal systems.
 This innovation would open up geothermal technology to homeowners who don’t have Oklahoma-sized properties to work with.

 Today, the oil shocks of the 1970s pale in comparison to the challenges posed by climate change.
 According to Green Tech Media, geothermal will be “a key technology for decarbonizing the roughly one-third of global energy consumption that goes toward heating buildings.”
-Governments understand this too, and in recent years local, state, and federal governments have scrambled to offer generous incentives for homeowners to upgrade to geothermal.
-Currently, homeowners can claim a 26% federal tax credit to install a geothermal system while New York State offers generous cash rebates through local utility providers and Connecticut homeowners can qualify for thousands in incentives.
+Governments understand this too, and in recent years local, state, and federal governments have scrambled to incentivize homeowners to upgrade to geothermal.
+Currently, homeowners can claim a 26% federal tax credit to install a geothermal system.
+Further, New York State offers generous utility rebates, while Connecticut homeowners can claim thousands in incentives.

 The Dandelion Difference